-The best sunscreen for outdoor sports is one which is safe to use and easy to apply.
+The best sunscreen for outdoor sports (including as a sunscreen for golf) is one which is safe to use and easy to apply.
 That makes spray sunscreens a good choice, right?
 Not really.
 You should stay away from spray formulas for a 2 main reasons – safety and effectiveness.

 Spray on sunscreens have yet to be deemed 100% safe for use.
 We know (for the most part) sunscreen is safe to apply to the skin but if accidentally inhaled it can be harmful to sensitive internal lung tissue.
 That’s why I don’t recommend spray sunscreens.